The Complete Guide To Different Types of Shampoos

 There’s no single “best” shampoo; the right one depends entirely on your hair type, scalp condition, lifestyle, and the water in your home.
 The good news is that once you understand what each type does, choosing becomes much simpler.

 Start with your biggest concern: Is your hair dry?
 Reach for a moisturising formula.
 Dealing with hard water?
-A chelating shampoo is your best bet.
-Just notice the buildup and limpness?
-A monthly clarifying wash could transform your routine.
+Remember to choose shampoo as per your scalp & hair’s needs.

 Take the time to try different types, pay attention to how your hair responds, and don’t be afraid to mix and match.
 Your hair will thank you for it.